Botley Village F.C.: Original Club

 Botley F.C. were founded in 1894 and spent their early days playing friendly fixtures before becoming founder members the Botley & District League in 1902.

 After the Great War, they joined the Meon Valley League and then, after a brief spell in the Hampshire League, moved to the Southampton League in 1927, winning the Eastern Division title in 1935.

 The post World War II era saw renewed interest as Botley began participating in national cup competitions and joined the Hampshire League where they were placed in Division 2, but after four difficult seasons they dropped out - returning to the more realistic Southampton League.

-The sixties saw the club's fortunes take off as they won a series of promotions to reach the Premier Division.
-The 1967/68 campaign was their most successful after winning the title and Southampton Senior Cup, beating favourites Netley Sports 2-1 at the The Dell, Southampton.
+The sixties saw the club's fortunes improve when they won a series of promotions to reach the Premier Division.
+The 1967/68 campaign was their most successful after winning the title and Southampton Senior Cup, beating favourites Netley Sports 2-1 at The Dell, Southampton.

 This was rewarded with a return to the Hampshire League, and their dramatic rise continued as they immediately won the Division 3 East title, followed by promotion again as Division 2 runners-up.
 On limited resources, they did extremely well to consolidate in a very tough top-flight which at the time consisted of a number of semi-professional clubs, before suffering the three successive relegation's down to Division 4.
 In 1976, Botley again reached the Southampton Senior Cup final, but this time lost 2-3 against BAT Sports.

 In 1980 Botley were relegated back to the Southampton League where they regrouped, eventually regaining their Premier Division status, but after finishing bottom in 1992 they folded - just two years shy of their centenary.

-Pheonix Club
+Phoenix Club

 Efforts were soon made to revive the club, and in 1994 they returned as a Sunday side called Botley Brewery.
 Three years later, they merged with local youth set-up Botley Barracudas to form Botley Village F.C.